 Students are admitted into the traditional five-semester Associate Degree Nursing Program sequence only in the Fall Semester of each year.
 There is a limit on the class size for the Associate Degree Nursing Program.
 Traditionally, Holzer School of Nursing attracts many more qualified applicants than there are spaces available for the Fall Semester.
 Therefore, it is advisable to apply early.
 The deadline to apply for the upcoming Fall semester is the first day of classes for the previous Spring semester.
-L.P.N./L.V.N.s are accepted and admitted into the Advanced Placement Track only in the Summer Term of each year for the on-campus offering and the Fall Semester of each year for the hybrid offering.
-The specific Admission Procedures and Policies are available upon request from the Admissions Office.

-A Cardiopulmonary Resuscitation (CPR) card (valid for the enrollment period in the School of Nursing), a completed medical history form, and the Hepatitis B Vaccination Series (and any other requirements as stipulated by the University Health Services Office) are required for admission of officially accepted students into the first semester of the Associate Degree Nursing Program or into the Advanced Placement Tracks.
+A Cardiopulmonary Resuscitation (CPR) card (valid for the enrollment period in the School of Nursing), a completed medical history form, and the Hepatitis B Vaccination Series (and any other requirements as stipulated by the University Health Services Office) are required for admission of officially accepted students into the first semester of the Associate Degree Nursing Program.